Babs0022/KorbinAI/docs/DOCUMENTATION.md

-# BrieflyAI: Comprehensive Technical Documentation & User Guide
+# KorbinAI: Comprehensive Technical Documentation & User Guide

 ---

 ## **Part 1: Foundational Concepts**

-This section provides a high-level overview of BrieflyAI's core mission, architecture, and the fundamental concepts that underpin the entire platform.
+This section provides a high-level overview of KorbinAI's core mission, architecture, and the fundamental concepts that underpin the entire platform.

 ### **1.1.
-Introduction to BrieflyAI**
+Introduction to KorbinAI**

-Welcome to BrieflyAI, your intelligent partner for accelerating the creation of high-quality content and production-ready code.
-BrieflyAI is a comprehensive suite of AI-powered tools designed to streamline your workflow, whether you're a content creator, a marketer, a developer, or an artist.
+Welcome to KorbinAI, your intelligent partner for accelerating the creation of high-quality content and production-ready code.
+KorbinAI is a comprehensive suite of AI-powered tools designed to streamline your workflow, whether you're a content creator, a marketer, a developer, or an artist.

 Our core mission is to bridge the gap between your ideas and the final product.
 We provide intuitive, powerful assistants that understand your needs and help you generate everything from blog posts and social media campaigns to complex applications and structured data, all from simple, plain-English descriptions.